TheDomcio/WonderfulPolishLanguage/README.md

   - [About copyright violation accusations](https://en.wikipedia.org/wiki/Open_Library#Copyright_violation_accusations).

 - [ManyBooks](https://manybooks.net/search-book?language%5Bpl%5D=pl) - A page similar to the above.
-As the name suggests, there are many books here.
+As the name suggests, there are many books here (Hehe).

 - [Ebooks43](https://www.ebooks43.pl) - Over 80 books for free and without registration.

 - [Przystanek Historia by Instytut Pamięci Narodowej (IPN)](https://przystanekhistoria.pl/pa2/biblioteka-cyfrowa/publikacje) - Digital library from which you can download many free publications about history (PDF format).
 [Here](https://przystanekhistoria.pl/pa2/tematy/english-content) on the website you can read articles in English.
+If you are interested in the history of Poland, you will surely find a lot of interesting materials on this website.

 - [Lektorek](https://lektorek.org/lektorek/) - Website associated with [University of Pittsburgh](https://www.pitt.edu/) You will find here a lot of valuable documents related to learning Polish.
 For example, in the category [First Year Polish](https://lektorek.org/lektorek/firstyear/) > [Lessons](https://lektorek.org/lektorek/firstyear/lessons/) there are 12 lessons (as 12 PDF files) and also a supplement and a glossary.
 In ["Other"](https://lektorek.org/lektorek/Other/) you will also find a lot of interesting things, for example [Polish song book](https://lektorek.org/lektorek/Other/), [short stories](https://lektorek.org/lektorek/Other/opowiesci.pdf) and [English-Polish phrasebook](https://lektorek.org/lektorek/Other/phrasebook.pdf) and more.

 - [Baśnie braci Grimm](https://www.grimmstories.com/pl/grimm_basnie/index) - here you have free online multilingual version of the Grimms' Fairy Tales.
 By default, you can read only in the selected language, but there is a option to read that way: on one side you have the first selected language and on the next side you have the second selected language, so for example you can set fairy tale ["Cindrella"](https://www.grimmstories.com/en/grimm_fairy-tales/aschenputtel) from [Hungary (Hamupipőke) to Polish (Kopciuszek)](https://www.grimmstories.com/language.php?grimm=021&l=hu&r=pl) or another example:  ["Rapunzel"](https://www.grimmstories.com/en/grimm_fairy-tales/rapunzel) from [Japanese ( ラプンツェル) to Polish (Roszpunka)](https://www.grimmstories.com/language.php?grimm=012&l=ja&r=pl).
 [Here](https://www.grimmstories.com/en/grimm_fairy-tales/list) is the whole list of available fairy tales, that is 200 + 10  The children's legends + 12 No longer included in the last edition.
 I have read the Polish edition, in which there were 210 of these stories in total.
 I recommend these tales to everyone, it is really great to read, regardless of age and mood.
+Especially since you can combine learning a particular language with nice and educational entertainment, because these fairy tales often have fantastic morals.

 - [Ebooks from the government website of The Polish State Forests](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania) - You can find a lot of ebooks on forest-related things. in different formats here, most often in PDF format, but also, of course, in .epub and .mobi.
 [Here, for example, you have a book on the art of photographing nature](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania/sztuka-fotografowania-przyrody) and about [forest survival](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania/survival).
 A lot of people will certainly be interested in [a book on forest recipes](https://www.lasy.gov.pl/pl/informacje/publikacje/e-book-od-lasow-panstwowych/dobre-z-lasu-czyli-natura-od-kuchni).